cem-1/nodejs-workplace/README.md

 - Creating HTML files and linking onto express server without template engines.
 - Helper function concept for navigation.
 - Serving static files like css files on public folder.

+# Exercise-6 // Template Engines - Pug
+- Introduced to templating engines and their working principle.
+- Popular template engines: EJS, Pug, Handlebars
+- Worked with pug.
+- Installing, implementing pug and configuration
+- Setting "views" folder and creating .pug files
+- Builded template with pug syntax, used them in middlewares with res.render() method.
+- Working with dynamic contents
+- Outputting simple text, list and conditional statements (loops and if statements) with pug